roihezkiyahu/HITL-demo/blog_post.md

 Then we call the model with the current conversation messages.

-The code handles an edge case where the model returns tool results but no content.
-This can happen when search results come back but the model hasn't summarized them yet.
-In that scenario, we prompt the model to provide a summary.

 The key point: all responses get appended to the state via the `add_messages` handler.
 The conversation history accumulates naturally with each node invocation.

 ### The Approval Node: Interrupting for Human Decision

-**Key Insight:** The `interrupt()` call pauses execution and waits for human input-this is the gateway that enables multi-turn loops.
+The `interrupt()` call pauses execution and waits for human input, this is the gateway that enables multi-turn loops.

-The approval node is where the multi-turn loop's pause mechanism lives:
+The approval node is where the multi-turn loops pause mechanism lives:

 ```python
 def human_approval_node(state: AgentState):